GST VAT Calculator: Add, Remove and Reverse Tax on Any Price

 GST and VAT calculations appear straightforward but trip up business owners, accountants, and shoppers alike — especially the reverse calculation needed to extract tax from a tax-inclusive price.
 The free GST / VAT calculator handles both directions instantly, with quick-select presets for the most common rates worldwide.

-GST vs VAT — Are They Different?
+GST vs VAT — What Is the Difference?

 Standard Tax Rates by Country